 Students admitted for Fall 2012 or later

 In Fall 2012 a number of changes to the Core Curriculum became effective.
 These changes impact new first year (freshmen) students, continuing Loyola students, and transfer students in different ways.
-Below we outline the Coreand University requirements for students; as always, for more details please consult with your academic advisor.
+Below we outline the Core and University requirements for students; as always, for more details please consult with your academic advisor.

-First year students will follow the new Core Curriculum, which will entail completion of courses in an array of Knowledge Areas.
+Students who were admitted for Fall 2012 or later will follow the new Core Curriculum, which will entail completion of courses in an array of Knowledge Areas.